Endoscopy and more

 References:

 Choi, W. et al. Flexible-type ultrathin holographic endoscope for microscopic imaging of unstained biological tissues.
-Nat.
-Commun.
-13, 4469 (2022).
+Nature Communications 13, 4469 (2022).

 Nguyen, T. V. A. et al. Object Function Retrieval by Model-Based Optimization in Fourier Holographic Endoscopy.
 ACS Photonics (2024) doi:10.1021/acsphotonics.3c01100.